 Conclusion: Especially because of the automation WordPress SQL Injections are very dangerous.

-Basically, comprehensive securityPlugins also helps here: Because they are especially capable of blocking automated attacks on your sites , which are the basis for many hacks.
+Comprehensive security plugins are also of basic help here: They are especially capable of blocking automated attacks on your websites, which are the basis for many hacks.

 An Comment on "SQL Injections: Attacks on the Heart of Your Website"